Eugen Indjic

-Eugen Indjic (born March 11, 1947 in Belgrade) is a French-American pianist.
+Eugen Indjic (March 11, 1947 – February 28, 2024) was a Yugoslav-born French-American pianist.

 Biography

+Eugen Indjic was born in Belgrade on March 11, 1947.
 His father was a Serb Yugoslav army general serving under King Peter II of Yugoslavia.
 Emigrating to the United States with his Russian mother, an amateur pianist, at the age of four, he there became fascinated by the piano four years later after hearing a recording of Chopin’s Fantaisie-Impromptu and Polonaise in A flat major.
 Moved by a desire to master these pieces, he took systematic piano lessons with Georgian pianist, Liubov Stephani.